Prayer: Islam

 The Arabic word for prayer is salah.
-In Islam, five daily obligatory prayers are considered one of the pillars of the religion.
+The daily obligatory prayers collectively form the second of the five pillars in Islam, observed three or five times every day at prescribed times.
 The command of ritual prayer repeatedly occurs in the Quran.
 The person performs the prayer while they are facing the Kaaba in Mecca.
 There is the "call for prayer" (the adhan), where the muezzin calls for all the followers to stand together for the prayer.
 The prayer consists of actions such as glorifying and praising God (such as mentioning 'Allāhu Akbar' (God is Great)) while standing, recitation of chapters of the Quran (such as the opening chapter of the book (Al-Fatiha)), bowing down then praising God, prostrating (sujud) then again praising God.
 It ends with the words: "Peace be with you and God's mercy."
 During the prayer, a Muslim cannot talk or do anything else besides pray.
 Once the prayer is complete, one can offer personal prayers or supplications to God for their needs, known as dua.
 There are many standard invocations in Arabic to be recited at various times (e.g. after the prayer) and for various occasions (e.g. for one's parents) with manners and etiquette such as before eating.
 Muslims may also say dua in their own words and languages for any issue they wish to communicate with God in the hope that God will answer their prayers.
-Certain Shi'a sects pray the five daily prayers divided into three separate parts of the day, providing several Hadith as supporting evidence; although according to Shia Islam, it is also permissible to pray at five times.
+Certain Shi'a sects pray the five daily prayers divided into three separate parts of the day, providing several Hadith as supporting evidence; although according to Shi'a Islam, it is also permissible to pray at five times.

 Mandaeism

 Daily prayer in Mandaeism called brakha consists of a set prayers that are recited three times per day.
 Mandaeans stand facing north while reciting daily prayers.
 Unlike in Islam and Coptic Orthodox Christianity, prostration is not practiced.

-Mandaean priests recite rahma prayers three times every day, while laypeople also recite the Rushma (signing prayer) and Asiet Malkia ("Healing of Kings") daily.
+Mandaean priests recite rahma prayers three times every day, while laypeople also recite the Rushuma (signing prayer) and Asut Malkia ("Healing of Kings") daily.

 The three prayer times in Mandaeism are: